Hiking the Highline in Glacier National Park - Local Tips & Tricks

 Weather can change quickly in Glacier National Park, especially in high-alpine environments such as Logan Pass, so dressing appropriately is essential.
 Here’s what you should wear:

 Remember to always check the weather before you go and adjust your clothing accordingly.
-You can find current forecasts online here and It's always a good idea to pack for unexpected changes in weather.
+You can find current forecasts online here and it's always a good idea to pack for unexpected changes in weather.

 Wildlife & Safety Tips